Nebrethar/Docs-Diversity-Inclusion-Badging/.github/ISSUE_TEMPLATE/project-submission.md

 ## Communication Channels

+_How welcoming, responsive, respectful are interactions even on hot topics of debate?
+What is the diversity of voices speaking/being heard?_

 Provide a report on the status of diversity and inclusion in the project's communication channels

 Please include the names and URLs of the public communication channels that the project uses and their impact on the project's diversity & inclusion practices.